bonfire night in 2020

 - Keep pets indoors

-- Don't let off fireworks after 11pm
+- Don’t set off fireworks after 11 PM

-- Never use paraffin or petrol on a bonfire.
+- Never use gasoline or other flammable liquids on a bonfire.

-- Don’t leave bonfires unattended.
+- Never leave a bonfire unattended.

 Baa for now x